 THE WHITETHORN GALLERY

-Stocking an extensive collection of quality fashion brands and homeware.
-Millars Connemara has been an exceptional shopping experience since 1890.
-Steeped in tradition and style Millars is a true Connemara gem.
-It’s only too easy to spend hours going through all the incredible products they have available online and instore.
+Stocking an extensive collection of quality fashion brands and homeware, Millars Connemara has been providing an exceptional shopping experience since 1890.
+Steeped in tradition and style, Millars is a true Connemara gem.
+It’s only too easy to spend hours going through all the incredible products they have available online and in-store.

-Just a 2 kilometre wander from Clifden town, you’ll find the spectacular ruins of Clifden castle.
+Just a 2 kilometre wander from Clifden town, you’ll find the spectacular ruins of Clifden Castle.
 Overlooking the bay, this historical landmark dates back to 1812, when it was founded by John D’Arcy.
 The romantic Gothic style castle is just part of the legacy left by this family, who owned much of the west of Galway in the early 19th century.
-An afternoon spent admiring the ancient stonework, magnificent pillars and beautifully crafted archways is an afternoon well spent - after all, who doesn’t enjoy playing king for the day?
+An afternoon spent admiring the ancient stonework, magnificent pillars and beautifully crafted archways is an afternoon well spent - after all, who doesn’t enjoy acting like royalty for the day?